-I understand that my use of the Goizueta Business Library and other Emory Libraries' licensed databases is restricted to appropriate academic research, career/interview-related research, and personal enrichment.
+I understand that my use of the Goizueta Business Library and other Emory Libraries' licensed databases is restricted to appropriate academic course assignments and activities, career/interview-related research, and personal enrichment.

-I will not use the Goizueta Business Library and other Emory Libraries' licensed databases for any other activities, including but not necessarily limited to my current employer, or internship.

-This policy applies to all Emory Libraries' licensed electronic resources, whether they are accessed on or off campus.
+I will not use the Goizueta Business Library and other Emory Libraries' licensed databases for any other activities, including but not necessarily limited to consulting, an employer, or internship.
+This policy applies to all library licensed electronic resources, whether they are accessed on campus or from a remote location.